 We value our faculty members and want to provide you with the tools and resources necessary to conduct a classroom that lives up to the academic integrity standards set forth by the university.
-Below are procedures and ways in which you can successfully implement academic honesty within your courses.
-In addition, there are various resources (see right) that can be of continual help to both you and your students.
+Below are procedures and ways in which you can successfully implement academic honesty within your courses, as well as various resources that can be of help to both you and your students.

 How can I encourage academic integrity within my classes?

 The suggestions provided below can help you do your part to encourage academic integrity:

 - Define and explain plagiarism to your students, including Miami's policies.

 - Spell out the concept of intellectual property and documentation of material for your students.
 Don't assume that your students have this understanding prior to joining your class.

 - Explain exactly how much group work and student collaboration is permissible.

 - Demonstrate and discuss with your students how and when to document sources.

 - Provide opportunities for your students to do research and become familiar with the research resources available to them at Miami.